-US attorney in New Mexico turns focus to human trafficking
+US attorney in New Mexico focuses on human trafficking

 ALBUQUERQUE, N.M.
+(AP) - Organized criminal groups are using the crush of asylum seekers from Central America and elsewhere as cover for smuggling immigrants across the state’s remote border with Mexico, according to federal authorities in New Mexico.
-(AP) - The top federal prosecutor in New Mexico says his office is making a concentrated effort to investigate and prosecute organizations involved in human trafficking.

-U.S. Attorney John C. Anderson tells the Albuquerque Journal that authorities are looking at smugglers and those who are taking advantage of asylum seekers.
+“We are making a concerted effort to investigate and prosecute organizations involved in human trafficking,” U.S. Attorney John C. Anderson tells the Albuquerque Journal .
+He said that includes smugglers as well as those who are taking advantage of asylum seekers.

-He said New Mexico is transit point for people entering the country illegally or through the asylum process.
-That includes large groups of Central Americans and others being taken into custody at remote spots such as Antelope Wells or areas near Deming.
+Anderson described New Mexico as a “transit point” for people entering the country illegally or through the asylum process.

+The border state in recent months has seen a surge of large groups - mostly Central Americans - being taken into custody at remote spots such as Antelope Wells or areas further north near Deming.

-The El Paso sector - which includes New Mexico - saw thousands of asylum seekers just in February.
-Shelters in the area have run out of space, leaving hundreds of the migrants to be bused to Las Cruces and Albuquerque.
+U.S. Customs and Border Protection’s El Paso sector - which includes New Mexico - processed thousands of asylum seekers just in February.
+Shelters in the area have run out of space, resulting in hundreds of the migrants being bused to Las Cruces and Albuquerque while they await travel to other destinations pending formal hearings.

+Homeland Security Investigations and Border Patrol agents have identified several organized criminal groups that have been smuggling immigrants across the southern border to ultimate destinations in Alabama, New Jersey, Tennessee and elsewhere.

+Agents have arrested human smugglers in the small towns of Hachita in southwestern New Mexico and Dexter south of Roswell as well as Albuquerque and Birmingham, Alabama.

 Information from: Albuquerque Journal, http://www.abqjournal.com